[ Open All

 | Close All ]

 + CREATE jobs so our children can find opportunities in Upstate New York.

 Our children need to be able to find jobs in upstate New York if they choose to stay or return.
 We must support the small businesses that are the real drivers of the upstate economy.
 Those of us who attend the chamber breakfasts, hire the parents who are returning to work, and give first jobs to young people need to know that our work as job creators is valued.

 + FIGHT the opioid epidemic by supporting programs that battle addiction.

 Pat will advocate for programs that support those battling addiction and resources that disrupt easy access to opioids in upstate New York.
-She endorses the plan to remove prior authorization requirements for treatment and expand coverage and access to naloxone.
-She believes hospitals should be able to offer more opioid detox services and supports the New York State Department of Health’s decision to waive the need for hospitals to receive state certification to run a detox unit.
+I endorse the plan to remove prior authorization requirements for treatment and expand coverage and access to naloxone.
+Hospitals should be able to offer more opioid detox services and supports the New York State Department of Health’s decision to waive the need for hospitals to receive state certification to run a detox unit.